hqfang3/FD-Gen/README.md

 ### Step 3: check the parameter sampling data.
+After running the script for checking and parameter sampling, users can review the sampled parameter values in the **PARAMETER_FILE_FOLDER** located within the project folder.
+If the sampling aligns with the design, you can proceed with the program in the command (cmd) window.
+Otherwise, you'll need to return to the FD-Gen input file to modify the script guiding the parameter sampling.

 ### Step 4: wrap the FDS input file.
+The wrapping process will automatically replace the sampled values with their corresponding original values within the script lines of the FDS template file.
+As a result, multiple FDS input files, as designed, will be generated and saved in the project folder under **CASE_FOLDER**.

 ### Step 5: acquire the outputs.
+In addition to the spreadsheet containing the sampled parameter value information in the **PARAMETER_FILE_FOLDER** and the FDS input files in the **CASE_FOLDER**, FD-Gen also provides outputs to plot sampled fire source locations, HRR curves, and value distributions.
+These visual outputs give users a comprehensive view of the data and help ensure the reproducibility of the dataset.
+The output files are saved in the project folder under **OUTPUT_FOLDER**.

+## Example